Undergraduate Course: The Green Planet 2 (BILG08016)

 On completion of this course, the student will be able to:

-Other recommended books which cover much of the course and which may prove useful in subsequent plant science courses (also available as E-BOOKS):
+Recommended books which cover much of the course and which may prove useful in subsequent plant science courses are (any one of the following):

 **Mauseth, J.D.
 (2014) Botany: an Introduction to Plant Biology, 5th Edition (Jones & Bartlett Publishers, Massachusetts).